evkx/evkx.github.io/content/models/skoda/enyaq_iv/enyaq_rs/_index.md

 ## Climate system

 There is one climate system available.
-The 3-zone Climatronic climate system supports different temperatures in three zones for the driver, passenger and backseat.
-This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
-This heat pump can save significant energy that the EV would use for heating in cold weather.
+- **3-zone climate system:** Supports different temperatures in three zones for the driver, passenger and backseat.

+A standard [heat pump](../../../../technology/hvac/#heat-pump) is included, which can save significant energy that the EV would otherwise use for heating in cold weather.

-## Comfort
+## Comfort features

-SKODA ENYAQ RS has several features to make your life as a driver or passenger more comfortable.
+The SKODA ENYAQ RS includes several features to enhance comfort and convenience:

-Keyless entry allows access to the car without needing to find the key.
-As long you bring it with you, the doors open.
+- **Keyless entry:** Allows access to the car without needing to find the key, as long as you have it with you..

-Keyless go makes it possible to start the car without using the key.
+- **Keyless go:** Enables starting the car without using the key.

-You have wireless charging for your phone.
+- **Wireless phone charging**

 {{<evkxdisplayaddarticle />}}